CRHillman/DiscordBotSpells/README.md

 ### Initiative Tracker Commands

 - `!init <number>`
   Start a new initiative tracker for `<number>` participants.
-The bot will collect the next `<number>` valid initiative entries from the channel (ignoring lines starting with `!`).
+The bot will collect the previous `<number>` valid initiative entries from the channel (ignoring lines starting with `!`).

 - `!add <name>: <initiative_value>`
-  Add or update a participant with the given name and initiative value.
+  Add a participant to the initiative tracker with the specified initiative value.

 - `!remove <name>` or `!rm <name>`
-  Remove a participant by name.
+  Remove a participant by `<name>` from the initiative tracker.

 - `!swap <name1> | <name2>` or `!switch <name1> | <name2>`
-  Swap the name placements of two participants.
+  Swap the initiative label, but not value, of two participants.

+- `!help`
+  List all available commands.

 After each change, the bot will print the current initiative order.